-U.S. Financials Income Fund (the "Fund") is a closed-end investment Issuer:

-trust established under the laws of the Province of Ontario pursuant to the Trust Agreement (defined herein).
-Strathbridge Asset Management Inc. (the "Manager" or "Strathbridge") is the manager and the investment manager of the Fund.
-See "Overview of the Legal Structure of the Fund".

-The Fund is offering class A units (the "Class A Units") and class U Offering:

-units (the "Class U Units") of the Fund.
+Issuer: trust established the Trust Agree Inc. (the "Ma Income Fund (the "Fund") is a closed-end investment d under the laws of the Province of Ontario pursuant to ement (defined herein).
+Strathbridge Asset Management mager" or "Strathbridge") is the manager and the mager of the Fund.
+See "Overview of the Legal Structure Offering: The Fund is offering class A units (the "Class A Units") and class U units (the "Class U Units") of the Fund.
 The Class A Units and Class U Units are together referred to as the "Units".
 The Class U Units are designed for investors wishing to make their investment in U.S. dollars.

-\$● (● Class A Units) Maximum Issue:

-US\$● (● Class U Units)

-\$20,000,000 (2,000,000 Class A Units) Minimum Issue:

-Price: \$10.00 per Class A Unit

-US\$10.00 per Class U Unit

-Minimum Subscription: 100 Class A Units (\$1,000)

-100 Class U Units (US\$1,000)

-Investment Objectives: The Fund's investment objectives are:

-to provide holders of Units ("Unitholders") with (i) quarterly cash distributions; and

-(ii) to maximize total return through capital appreciation and distributions.

-The Fund will invest in an actively managed portfolio (the "Portfolio") consisting primarily of equity securities of U.S. Financial issuers (defined herein) and Alternative Asset Managers (defined herein).
-See "Investment Objectives".

-To achieve its investment objectives the Fund will invest in an actively Investment Strategy:

-managed portfolio (the "Portfolio") of U.S. Financial issuers selected from the S&P 500 Index that are classified as "financials" by Standard & Poor's Global Industry Classification Standard and which have a market capitalization of at least US\$10 billion and a S&P Rating (defined herein) of at least A- at the time of purchase ("U.S. Financials").
-The Portfolio will also include U.S. publicly listed alterative asset management issuers which have a market capitalization of at least US\$5 billion at the time of purchase ("Alternative Asset Managers").
+Maximum Issue: \$75,000,000 (7,500,000 Class A Units) US\$15,000,000 (1,500,000 Class U Units) Minimum Issue: \$20,000,000 (2, ,000,000 Class A Units) Price: \$10.00 per Class A Unit US\$10.00 per C Class U Unit Minimum Subscription: 100 Class A Units (\$1,000) 100 Class U Units (US\$1,000) Investment Objectives: The Fund's inve estment objectives are: (i) to provide holders of Units ("Unitholders") with quarterly cash distributions; and (ii) to maximize total return through capital appreciation and distributions. consisting prin invest in an actively managed portfolio (the "Portfolio") narily of equity securities of U.S. Financial issuers) and Alternative Asset Managers (defined herein).
+See ojectives".
+Investment Strategy: To achieve its investment objectives the Fund will invest in an actively managed portfolio (the "Portfolio") of U.S. Financial issuers selected from the S&P 500 Index that are classified as "financials" by Standard & Poor's Global Industry Classification Standard and which have a market capitalization of at least US\$10 billion and a S&P Rating (defined herein) of at least A- at the time of purchase ("U.S. Financials").
+The Portfolio will also include U.S. publicly listed alterative asset management issuers which have a market capitalization of at least US\$5 billion at the time of purchase ("Alternative Asset

+Managers").
 U.S. Financial issuers may include, but are not limited to, issuers operating in the following financial industry sub-sectors: retail and commercial banking, investment banking, wealth management, insurance and real estate.
 Alternative Asset Manager issuers may include, but are not limited to, managers or investment advisors who structure, promote, sponsor or operate investment and other funds focused on non-traditional asset classes such as private equity, real estate, commodities and alternative investment strategies.